American Rescue Plan Spending: Recommended Guiding Principles

 - Funds cannot be deposited into any pension fund.

-Funding must be spent by the end of calendar year 2024.
+Funding must be obligated by the end of calendar year 2024 and expended by the end of calendar year 2026.

 As with previous COVID-19 relief packages, implementation will be an extensive process as new or updated guidance and FAQs are developed and released by the U.S. Treasury.
 For example, the legislation requires each jurisdiction’s executive to “certify” that the funds will be used for eligible purposes.
 That process is currently under development by the U.S. Treasury.